Our graduates

 Команда Клубу:

-Head of Alumni community Department
+Head of Community Department

-Manager of Alumni community Department
+Manager of the Alumni Relations Department

 Graduates’s projects